-- Grading activities are limited to the right bank (outer meander) for approximately 150 feet.
+- Grading activities are limited to the unstable areas minimizing disturbance.

-- Leaving existing concrete and imbricated revetments in place upstream and downstream of the proposed project.
+- Leaving existing concrete and imbricated revetments throughout the proposed project.

 - Planting livestakes, seeding, herbaceous and woody shrubs, and trees that are suitable for a shaded tree canopy and frequent flooding conditions.